-CIP Security™ encompasses security-related requirements and capabilities for CIP devices, specifically EtherNet/IP™ devices.
+CIP Security™ encompasses security-related requirements and capabilities for CIP™ devices, specifically EtherNet/IP™ devices.

-However, as IT/OT convergence accelerates and attackers become more sophisticated, it is more important for the CIP-connected device — the final layer of defense — to defend itself.
+As IT/OT convergence accelerates and attackers become more sophisticated, it is more important than ever for the CIP-connected device — the final layer of defense — to defend itself.
 Consider the situation where a piece of malware is, unknown to control system personnel, delivered to a compromised PC via USB drive.
 The malware could contain code to issue malicious CIP services to devices.
-However if the device were able to reject such services from untrusted sources, the threat would be mitigated.
+However, if the device were able to reject such services from untrusted sources, the threat would be mitigated.
 Device level security is a building block requirement of IIoT to protect critical assets and people from potential physical and increasingly likely financial harm.

 The goal of CIP Security is to enable the CIP-connected device to protect itself from malicious CIP communications.
-A fully self-defending CIP device would be able to:
+Devices enabled with CIP Security can:

 - Reject data that has been altered (integrity)